 We will remind that the global growth potential is far from saturated.
 Renewable energy investments peaked at \$350 billion in 2020, with solar and wind power accounting for \$290 billion of the total.
 In addition, we see a tailwind for renewable energies in the US by the huge plans of the Biden administration with a cumulative scope of approx. \$3 trillion.
 We anticipate significant growth in the company's activity in 2023, we are updating the economic model based on the company's progress in the various projects.
-In our assessment, the price target remains unchanged at this stage.

-Attached on the next page is a breakdown of key events in Q4 2022 and recent months.
+In our assessment, the price target is unchanged.
+Attached on the next page is a breakdown of key events in recent months.

+Year

+Revenues\ (M NIS)

-Year Revenues (M NIS) EBITDA (M NIS)
+EBITDA\ (M NIS)

+2021A

+72

-2021A 72 64
+64

+2022A

+109

-2022A 109 89
+89

-2023E 177 145